faa212684/Demo1_Bash-Grep/README.md

 * Question Mmark - (?)
   - The question mark is used when you are trying to match a single character.
 It can be used multiple times for multiple characers but you have to know how many characters you need.
   - Example 1: Lets say you know that the file you are looking for has 4 letters in it and is also a doc file.
-You can use the command ls -l ????.doc to find everything in the file that is has for letters and is a doc.
+You can use the command ls -l ????.docx to find everything in the file that is has for letters and is a doc.

 * Asterisk - (*)
   - The Asterisk character is used to match zero or more charactes.
 This is useful if you have less info to seach by in a file.